 Many breeders had tried to crossbreed Asian leopard cats with domestic felines.
 However, the first successful hybrids were created for leukemia research in the late 1960s and early 1970s.
-Dr. William Centerwall, a professor of pediatrics and leukemia researcher, created the hybrid kittens in a lab.
+Dr. Willard Centerwall, a professor of pediatrics and leukemia researcher, created the hybrid kittens in a lab.
 He studied these cats to learn more about the Asian leopard cat’s partial immunity to feline leukemia.
 When the research was over, rather than destroying the kittens, Centerwall passed them on to a breeder, Jean Sudgen Mill.

 Mill continued to breed the hybrids with other domestic cats producing the exotic-looking domestic cat we know today as the Bengal.
 Since these hybrid cats were introduced to the breeding world, other breeders have taken up the task and mixed them with other domestic breeds, so not all Bengals out there are descended from these original research hybrids.
 A couple by the name of Greg and Elizabeth Kent created their own line of Bengal felines.
 This bloodline continues to be found in some of the highest pedigree Bengal cats today.